mitranim/wordplay/readme.md

 acatdemy (of veterinary studies?) © M

-chore'ch (a monastery that makes you work) © LR
+chore'ch (a monastery that makes you work) © VA

 dissapointment (vocally critical) © M